mulias/mulias.github.io/content/blog/2024-06-03-possum-intro.md

 "Hello" + ws + word + "!"
 {% end %}

-Possum aims to make parsing friendly and fun by making it easy to compose complex parsers out of simple component parts.
+Possum aims to make parsing friendly and fun by letting you compose complex parsers from simple building blocks.
 These kinds of parsers are frequently called [parser combinators](https://en.wikipedia.org/wiki/Parser_combinator).
 Many modern languages have parser combinator libraries, but they're all implemented slightly differently from one another.
-Part of what Possum offers is a single set of powerful parsing utilities that can effectivly be integrated with any other programming language via JSON.
+Possum provides a consistent set of parsing utilities that integrate with any programming language through JSON.
 On top of that, Possum avoids much of the complexity that comes from trying to integrate parser combinators into an existing language by focusing solely on parsing.

 To install Possum check out the [Github repo](https://github.com/mulias/possum_parser_language/).
 To learn more about using Possum read through the [standard library](https://github.com/mulias/possum_parser_language/blob/main/docs/stdlib.md) or some [larger examples](https://github.com/mulias/possum_parser_language/tree/main/examples).
 Good luck and happy parsing!